nickapos/vagrant-chef/vm-automation-presentation.md

 However there are a few points that you may want to consider before using Packer for everything.

-* Packer uses a configuration file that is written in json, and that makes it more difficult to edit manually and more easy to corrupt.
+* Packer uses a configuration file that is written in json, and that makes it more difficult to edit manually and more easy to corrupt, if you are using a general purpose text editor.
-* Vagrant's DSL syntax is a lot easier to read and edit.
 * Packer is not as widely used and as extensible as Vagrant.
 * Vagrant has a plugin interface, and that makes it easy to create and distribute all kind of plugins that can add support for different virtualization systems, different provisioning systems, cookbook management utilities (berkshelf).
-If we were using Packer we would have to preform all these steps manually or re-invent the wheel and implement our own tools to preform the steps automatically.
+If we were using Packer we would have to perform all these steps manually or re-invent the wheel and implement our own tools to perform the steps automatically.

 # Conclusion

-At this poing we should have a live virtual machine created from scratch by our scripts.
+At this point we should have a live virtual machine created from scratch by our scripts.
 We can log in to this vm and use it with the command

     vagrant login